fablabbcn/smartcitizen-data/notebooks/README.md

 - `./templates/full_sc` is the default template we have created
 - `../reports` is the directory where we will put the `html` report
 - `OUTPUT_NAME` is the name for the export

-This generates an html export containing only the mkdown or code cell outputs, without any code.
-An example can be seen in `reports/example.html`.